Koala-Terbang/Fail_Safe/README.md

 <br>

 ```
-├── EchoesOfTomorrow                  # Contain everything needed for Please Survive to works.
+├── FailSafe                          # Contain everything needed for Please Survive to works.
    ├── .vscode                        # Contains configuration files for Visual Studio Code (VSCode) when it's used as the code editor for the project.
       ├── extensions.json             # Contains settings and configurations for debugging, code formatting, and IntelliSense.
 This folder is related to Visual Studio Code integration.
       ├── launch.json                 # Contains the configuration necessary to start debugging Unity C# scripts within VSCode.